thesassway/thesassway.com/source/advanced/inverse-trigonometric-functions-with-sass.html.markdown

 Now don't freak out on me.
 Let's deconstruct this: =$z$= is the value of the sine of the =$\alpha$= angle we want to get.
 The entire sum is the radian value of =$\alpha$=. =$z$= should be a value in the =$[-1, 1]$= interval, while the sum is going to be in the =$[-\pi/2, \pi/2]$= interval.

-Every term - including the first one, which you can also write as =$(1) \cdot z$= - is made up out of two parts: the first one is the part inside the paranthesis and the second one is the part outside the paranthesis.
+Every term - including the first one, which you can also write as =$(1) \cdot z$= - is made up out of two parts: the first one is the part inside the parentheses and the second one is the part outside the parentheses.

 For every =$i$=-th term but the first one, the first part is the first part of the previous term multiplied with =$(2i - 1)/(2i)$=.
 The numerator of the second part is =$z$= raised to the power =$2i + 1$=, while the denominator is =$2i + 1$=.

-This may be an infinite sum, but once we get to a certain term, the values for the terms after it become so small they are really negligible which (for our purposes) means we can safetly ignore them.
+This may be an infinite sum, but once we get to a certain term, the values for the terms after it become so small they are really negligible which (for our purposes) means we can safely ignore them.

 But where do we stop?
 Let's say at a tenth of a degree.
 The value of one degree in radians is =$\pi/180 \approx 3.14/180 \approx .0175$=.
 So a tenth of that is =$.00175$=.
 So when we get to a term that's smaller than =$.00175$=, we stop and whatever value we got up to that point is good enough.